Sreeraj-nair/WebServices-SOAPUI/README.md

 * bindin: Communication protocols used in web service.

 2) REST Services
+- REST is another way to develop web services.
+- REST users HTTP or other similar protocols.
+- It uses standard HTTP operations like GET, POST, PUT and DELETE.
+- New, light weighted, uses WADL (Web Application Description Language).
+- REST is a set of guidelines how a client should interact with server.
+- Resource: Data and functionality that a client can access from server is called a resource.
+- Each resource on server can be utilized by using its unique URI.
+- Response can be in format HTML, XML, plain text, JSON, PDF etc.

 ### What is SOAP web services?
 - SOAP - stands for Simple Object Access Protocol